Mista Don't Play: Everythangs Workin

 Mista Don't Play: Everythangs Workin is the second studio album by American rapper Project Pat.
-It was released on February 27, 2001, via Loud and Hypnotize Minds with distribution via RED.
+It was released on February 27, 2001, via Loud, SRC, and Hypnotize Minds with distribution via RED.
 The recording sessions took place at Hypnotize Minds Studio in Memphis, Tennessee.
 The album was produced by DJ Paul and Juicy J. Music videos were produced for "Chickenhead" and "Don't Save Her".
 Over 10 years later, Project Pat released videos for "We Can Get Gangsta" and "Gorilla Pimp".

 The album peaked at number 4 on the Billboard 200 in the United States, and was certified Gold by the Recording Industry Association of America on March 29, 2001.